reichertc2/data-structures-and-algorithms/python/sorts/quick_sort/BLOG.md

-# Merge Sort
+# Quick Sort

-Merge sort is a sorting function with one argument of a list and returns a sorted list.
-The execution at a basic level is it splits the list in half and compares values and swaps them if out of order.
+Quick sort is a sorting function with three arguments of: a list, left most index, and right most index.
+At the most high level, quick sort identifies the left and right most limits inside of a list.
+Sets a low and high point and identifies a pivot point in the range.
+Compares each index the pivot point and reassigns indexes based on a conditional of higher or lower than the pivot.

 The following will be demonstrated and explained in a combination of a recursive and iterative functions.